MothNik/robust_fourier/README.md

 for parallelized testing whose coverage report will be stored in the file `./coverage.xml` or in the folder `./htmlcov`, respectively.

-## 〰️ Hermite functions
+## 〰️ Hermite Functions

-Being the eigenfunctions of the Fourier transform, Hermite functions are excellent candidates for the basis functions for a Least Squares Regression approach to the Fourier transform.
+Being the eigenfunctions of the Fourier transform, Hermite Functions are excellent candidates for the basis functions for a Least Squares Regression approach to the Fourier transform.
 However, their evaluation can be a bit tricky.